-In 2016, the Company received dividend from HT d.d.
-Mostar in the amount of HRK 3 million (2015: nil).
+In 2017, the Company did not receive dividend from HT d.d.
+Mostar (2016: HRK 3 million).

 b) Investment in associate:

 The Company has an ownership interest of 30.29% in its associate HP d.o.o.
 Mostar which is incorporated in the Federation of Bosnia and Herzegovina.
 The principal activity of the associate is provision of postal services.